State's cases rise by 3,406 after 6 days under 3,000; deaths' increase 22

 The 94 deaths Friday tied with Tuesday's increase, which was the most since March.

-Through Friday, Floridaled the nation for 27 of 30 days with the exception on three past Tuesdays, all by Texas, including 4,087 most recently.
-Increased U.S. deaths: 684.
-Increased cases: 28,341.
+Florida has led the nation for 28 of 31 days with the exception on three past Tuesdays, all by Texas, including 4,087 most recently.
+Increased U.S. deaths Saturday: 479 though 20 states didn't report data.
+Increased cases: 18,267.

 Florida has gone 56 days in a row without 100 or more increased deaths.